Bittu2903/BHive-backend/README.md

 2. Click on the "Sign Up" button if you don't have an account, or "Log In" if you already have one.
 3. After logging in, subscribe to the API by selecting a pricing plan that suits your needs.
 4. Once subscribed, you will find your API key in the dashboard.
 Copy this key and set it in your `.env` file as `RAPIDAPI_KEY`.

+## Import Postman Collection
+Import `BHive Mutual Fund Brokrage.postman_collection.json` file in Postman to see the postman api collection for this project.